 These kinds of scams are taking place in the name of Jesus.
 The assumption is that Jesus is some kind of waiter or servant - someone who will deliver whatever they need, whether it is wealth or health or winning that football game or becoming a business success.

-Whether it is trying to buy ones way into the spiritual realm by giving away all of our stuff or trying to use Jesus or God to gain temporary wealth here in the physical world - these are contrary to Jesus' teachings.
+Whether it is trying to buy our way into the spiritual realm by giving away all of our stuff or trying to use Jesus or God to gain temporary wealth here in the physical world - these are contrary to Jesus' teachings.

 Jesus' teachings were simple: